smipi1/Milestone2-_BBS5_Factory_dashbord/README.md

 -Line chart that show the hourly production with reset and brush worked.

 - Usage vs production graphs
--Bar chart with a selector to choose year.  the chart also has a reset function -Composite chart with a bar and a line chart to show the prododuction vs the usaga.
-The chart is also fitted with a brush selector and reset function.
+-Bar chart with a selector to choose year, and the reset function has been tested -and the selection has been tested that only that the group empty of when selection a new bar.
+-A scroll bar was added for responsiveness

 - Scatter plot
-The scatter plot i have combine date and plotted it kWH, Radiation and Day.
+Added a scroll bar for responsiveness, and changed the colors to fit while testing

 - Heat Map
 -Used leafet to create a map with Radiation date per weather station in the Netherland.